HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Died] https://github.com/dcuddeback/des_crack
 [2019-10-26][Active] https://github.com/sekey/sekey - Use Touch ID / Secure Enclave for SSH Authentication!
 [2019-10-27][Active] https://github.com/mesalock-linux/mesalink - MesaLink is a memory-safe and OpenSSL-compatible TLS library.
 MesaLink has been in production at Baidu with >10 million monthly active users. website: https://mesalink.io.
+[2019-10-28][Active] https://github.com/nayuki/QR-Code-generator - This project aims to be the best, clearest QR Code generator library in multiple languages.
+The primary goals are flexible options and absolute correctness.
+Secondary goals are compact implementation size and good documentation comments.

 ### Servers (WEB, middle layer, microserive and etc.)
 [2019-10-18][Active] https://github.com/nickel-org/nickel.rs